• Skip to main content

 7. Gluten-Free Food

 Gluten is a controversial subject as some experts say not everyone needs to follow a gluten-free diet.
-It is a must only for those with celiac disease, an autoimmune condition wherein gluten, a protein, triggers intestinal symptoms such as abdominal pain and bloating.
+It is a must only for those with celiac disease, an autoimmune condition wherein the gluten protein triggers intestinal symptoms such as severe abdominal pain and bloating.

 Some people, though, may not have celiac disease but may exhibit gluten intolerance or sensitivity.
 In this case, they can benefit from a microbiome diet plan without it.